Pregnancy and obesity: Know the risks

 How much weight should I gain during pregnancy?

 Start by considering these guidelines for pregnancy weight gain and obesity:

 - Single pregnancy.
 If you have a BMI of 30 or higher and are carrying one baby, the recommended weight gain is 11 to 20 pounds (about 5 to 9 kilograms).

 - Multiple pregnancy.
 If you have a BMI of 30 or higher and are carrying twins or multiples, the recommended weight gain is 25 to 42 pounds (about 11 to 19 kilograms).

-Rather than recommending that you gain a specific amount of weight during pregnancy, your health care provider might encourage you to focus on avoiding excessive weight gain during pregnancy.
+Rather than recommending that you gain a specific amount of weight, your health care provider might encourage you to focus on avoiding excessive weight gain during pregnancy.

 Will I need specialized care during pregnancy?

 If you have a BMI of 30 or higher, your health care provider will closely monitor your pregnancy.
-He or she might recommend:
+Your provider might recommend:

 - Early testing for gestational diabetes.
 For women at average risk of gestational diabetes, a screening test called the glucose challenge test is often done between weeks 24 and 28 of pregnancy.
 If you have a BMI of 30 or higher, your health care provider might recommend the screening test at your first prenatal visit.
-If your test results are normal, you'll likely repeat the screening test between weeks 24 and 28 of pregnancy.
-If the results are abnormal, you'll need further testing.
+If your test results show that your glucose levels are within the standard range, you'll likely repeat the screening test between weeks 24 and 28 of pregnancy.
+If the results show that your blood glucose levels are high, you'll need further testing.
 Your health care provider can advise you on blood sugar monitoring and control.

 - Changes to your fetal ultrasound.
 A standard fetal ultrasound is typically done between weeks 18 and 20 of pregnancy to evaluate a baby's anatomy.
 But ultrasound waves don't easily penetrate abdominal fat tissue.
 This can interfere with the effectiveness of fetal ultrasound.
 Talk to your health care provider about the best approach for getting an accurate ultrasound.